Haz679/blog/source/_posts/Sprint-2.md

 A scope states the type of the bugs to be found and where the hacker can poke and probe.
 It will also include a respobsible disclosure statement as well as the reward for finding certain bugs.
 The responsible disclosure affects both the finders and security teams alike and prevents either party from misconduct such as giving away sensitive information or not acting to improve security when a bug has been found

 ### Bibliography
-- Houston, S. (2019).
-The Importance of Scope - Bug Bounty Hunter Methodology | Bugcrowd. [online] Bugcrowd.
-Available at: https://www.bugcrowd.com/the-importance-of-scope-bug-bounty-hunter-methodology/ [Accessed 12 Feb.
-2019].
+- Houston, S., 2019, The Importance of Scope - Bug Bounty Hunter Methodology,  viewed 12 Feb 2019. <https://www.bugcrowd.com/the-importance-of-scope-bug-bounty-hunter-methodology/>
 - HackerOne.
 (2019).
-Vulnerability Disclosure - Guidelines Process & Programs | HackerOne. [online] Available at: https://www.hackerone.com/disclosure-guidelines [Accessed 12 Feb.
-2019].
+Vulnerability Disclosure - Guidelines Process & Programs, viewed 12 Feb.
+2019, <https://www.hackerone.com/disclosure-guidelines>

 ## Test Web Apps under RDP
 Web app hacking requires a plethora of knowldge with regards to how the web works, its protocols, the OSI model and the respective tools that are used to break in.
 Under a responsible disclosure program, the exloits that are unveiled and broken using such tools must not be distributed openly to the public so as to make the information a vector of attack in the future